Project management can quickly become a nightmare.

 Toggl Plan is beautifully simple project management software.
 It’s a tool that needs no training.
 And, your team can start using it from day one to plan and manage projects.

-Plan timelines make planning projects a breeze.
+Project timelines make planning projects a breeze.
 To plan project tasks, simply drag and drop tasks on the timeline.
 Also, you can add color-coded milestones to the timeline.

 If you prefer Agile methodologies, you’ll find boards helpful to manage task workflows.
 Plus, boards are fully customizable.
 So you can adapt boards to your way of working.